 B-1 visas are issued to individuals granted entry into the U.S. for a limited timeframe to conduct business or research for their own benefit.
 Individuals entering on B visas or in Visa Waiver status can receive some reimbursements or honoraria from U.S. sources, but these situations are extremely limited.

-Note: B-1 or Visa Wavier visitors are not entering the U.S. in employment statuses, and visitors in B-1 or Visa Waiver status may not perform professional services for compensation from a U.S. source.
+Note: B-1 or Visa Waiver visitors are not entering the U.S. in employment statuses, and visitors in B-1 or Visa Waiver status may not perform professional services for compensation from a U.S. source.
 NC State University is NOT the “sponsor” of visitors coming to campus in Visa Waiver or B-1 status.

 The hosting entity within NC State University may write an invitation letter stating that it wishes to invite the individual to the United States to observe our procedures or use our equipment for his/her own purposes.
 The letter must:

 - Divulge all activities.

 The B-1 visa applicant may take the letter from NC State to the U.S. Consulate/Embassy abroad and present it to the Consular Officer.
 The Officer has discretion to approve or deny the application, based on whether: